18 July 2022

 - We seek candidates with a background in public health or social sciences who are interested in researching literacy from a public health and social science perspective.
 Proposals should employ a qualitative research methodology and focus on the various ways in which literacy is used to navigate the complexities of services systems, and alternatively, how the inability to read prevents the most basic of efforts to reach out for help when confronted to adverse events or when trying to access public health services

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 Additional essential selection criteria specific to this project:

 - Experience working with, or for, criminal justice organisations, and/or capacity and willingness to work respectfully alongside criminal justice professionals, will be an advantage

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Isabelle Bartkowiak-Théron, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Isabelle Bartkowiak-Théron to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.